-Serving Clients Across Paterson, Wayne, Clifton, Woodland Park, Little Falls, West Milford and Passaic County
+Serving Clients Across Paterson, Wayne, Clifton, Woodland Park, Little Falls, West Milford, and Passaic County

 Disorderly persons and petty disorderly persons offenses in New Jersey are essentially the equivalent of misdemeanor offenses in many other states.
 They are not considered felony “crimes”, but the record of your arrest and your conviction is still public knowledge on your permanent criminal record.

 Thankfully, for those who have been convicted of disorderly persons offenses, there is a way to have the record of your previously indiscretions permanently expunged.
-A clean criminal record can make a huge difference when seeking employment, applying for loans, and many other situations which may involve a background check.
+A clean criminal record can make a huge difference when seeking employment, applying for loans, and many other situations that may involve a background check.